 The project will suit a student with a background in chemical engineering or a cognate discipline (e.g. physics, applied mathematics, mechanical engineering).

-Applications will be considered up to 21 January 2020.
-Those received before 21 September 2019 will be given priority.
-The proposed start date for the project is 01 February 2020.
+Applications will be considered up to 21 January 2021.
+Those received before 21 September 2020 will be given priority.

 Despite the advent of 21st century electronic communications, paper remains one of the most widely utilised materials in the world.
 Given the extremely large volume of paper production, even small percentage increases in the efficiency of the papermaking process can translate into massive sustainability gains.